Climate resilience: Water and sanitation

-One weakness of centralized organisations is their lack of adaptation to climate change issues specific to territories.
-To overcome it, a new concept called the "mistletoe ball" society (la société "boule de gui" in French) is emerging.
-States can provide resources (financial, empowerment, skills) to territories so they can provide a safety net to inhabitants, companies and public organizations.
-In addition, each territory is linked to each other through cooperation and solidarity ties.
-This safety net encompasses access to energy, food, mobility, health and education, among others.
-It doesn't provide full services but minimum services to survive the time needed to come back to a better situation.
-Compared to a full autonomous territory, it brings more resilience because a territory can be overwhelmed by a natural disaster and so needs help from other areas that are not affected.
-In addition, it needs less resources to create a safety net rather than a full autonomous system.
+Ecosystems

+Climate change caused by humans can worsen ecosystem resilience.
+It can lead to regime shifts in ecosystems, often to less desirable and degraded conditions.
+On the hand, some human actions can make ecosystems more resilient and help species adapt.
+Examples are protecting larger areas of semi-natural habitat and creating links between parts of the landscape to help species move.

-Disaster preparedness protocols
+Disaster management

 At larger governmental levels, general programs to improve climate resiliency through greater disaster preparedness are being implemented.
 For example, in cases such as Norway, this includes the development of more sensitive and far-reaching early warning systems for extreme weather events, creation of emergency electricity power sources, enhanced public transportation systems, and more.

-Measurements
+Resilience assessment

 Governments and development agencies are spending increasing amounts of finance to support resilience-building interventions.
 Resilience measurement can make valuable contributions in guiding resource allocations towards resilience-building.
 This includes targeted identification of vulnerability hotspots, a better understanding of the drivers of resilience, and tools to infer the impact and effectiveness of resilience-building interventions.
 In recent years, a large number of resilience measurement tools have emerged, offering ways to track and measure resilience at a range of scales - from individuals and households to communities and nations.

+Indicators and indices

 Efforts to measure climate resilience currently face several technical challenges.
 Firstly, the definition of resilience is heavily contested, making it difficult to choose appropriate characteristics and indicators to track.
 Secondly, the resilience or households or communities cannot be measured using a single observable metric.
 Resilience is made up of a range of processes and characteristics, many of which are intangible and difficult to observe (such as social capital).
 As a result, many resilience toolkits resort to using large lists of proxy indicators.

+Indicator approaches use a composite index of many individual quantifiable indicators.
+To generate the index value or 'score', most often a simple average is calculated across a set of standardized values.
+However, sometimes weighting is done according what are thought to be the most important determinants of resilience.